redbrick-ai/redbrick-examples/DataIO/study-data-segmentation/format.md

     // Unique identified for the study that is user specified "name": "study-1",

-    // Each entry here is a single series part of the study "items": [
+    // Each entry here is a single series part of the study.
+    // If your data is stored locally, these paths will be relative to the JSON file's location.
+    // If your data is stored in the cloud, these paths will be relative to the root of our bucket.
+    "items": [
       "path/to/series01.nii",
       "path/to/series02.nii",